Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Discussion

-Crucially, the RFE framework suggests a general resolution for the non-universal spectra frequently reported in biological and active matter experiments \cite{bratanov_new_2015}.
-We propose that the sharp deviations from Kolmogorov scaling observed in bacterial swarms, active nematics, and cytoskeletal gels \cite{wensink_meso-scale_2012,bratanov_new_2015,giomi_geometry_2015,bhattacharjee_activity_2022,alert_active_2022,kiran_onset_2025} may be artifacts of analyzing the raw particle fields rather than the renormalised hydrodynamic modes.
-By applying the RFE operator (Eqs.~\ref{eq:gc}, \ref{eq:gc2}), essentially a low-pass filter, it may be possible to recover inertial scaling laws in a broad class of overdamped systems.
+Crucially, the RFE framework provides a potential analytical tool for exploring the diverse, non-universal spectra frequently reported in biological and active matter experiments.
+Rather than viewing the sharp deviations from Kolmogorov scaling observed in bacterial swarms, active nematics, and cytoskeletal gels strictly as a breakdown of fluidic transport, we propose that the raw particle fields may sometimes obscure coexisting macroscopic modes.
+While the specific spectral exponents of a given system will inevitably depend on its effective activity levels and underlying nonlinear dynamics (as demonstrated by Ref.~\cite{mukherjee_intermittency_2023}), analysing these systems via renormalised hydrodynamic modes might help decouple conservative macroscopic transport from microscopic chaos.
+By applying operators analogous to the RFE (Eqs.~\ref{eq:gc}, \ref{eq:gc2})-- essentially a low-pass filter -- future experimental and theoretical studies should test whether hidden inertial-like transport mechanisms are recoverable in a broader class of overdamped systems.
+Eq.~(\ref{eq:RFEtheory}) in Appendix~\ref{app:hydro} provides a clear physical reasoning for this step.